syrkis/syrkis.com/slides/nebellum.typ

 = Fog of War

 #slide[
-  - _Parabellum_ is a vectorized war game
+  - _Parabellum_ is a vectorized war game.
   - _aic2sim_ plays parabellum, where at time $t$:
     1. Behavior trees (BT) are assigned to units based on game state $s_t$
     2. Units map observation $o_t$ to action $a_t$ based on BT, yielding